Singapore Passport Photo Requirements 2026: ICA Size, Upload Rules & Rejection Fixes

 - File name: some portals are fussy; use a simple name without spaces.

-- Recent photo: ICA often expects a photo taken within the last 3 months.
+- Recent photo: passport application documents require a passport-sized digital colour photograph taken within the last three months.

 NRIC vs Passport vs Visa: Same Photo?